ylopez25/Tech-dive/client/docs/Journal.md

     * (no be) in order to get to a page of single report after clicking on report_id would be to pass it via props through qPs
         1. either use qps, with path parameters
         2. use useContext to pass information to child props through handleOnClick
+        3. prop drilling

 2. Reports Page/Table, includes report_id, (patient results's id) _id, reviewer name (find a js name generator package), keyFindings
     - Report: {'report_id':...,'_id':...,}
     *_id links back to patient assessment
 3. (Patient Assessments) Exams - _id, patient_id, examId, ....
+    - going to try for useContext for get all exams page/endpoint

 4. Landing Page
 5. Create Exam Form
 6. Create Patient Form